flxbl-io/docs-sfp/running-sfp-as-a-server/installing-sfp-server/self-hosted-supabase-configuration.md

 This guide helps you set up Supabase on your own server with GitHub login enabled for SFP tools.

+> **Note**: This documentation extends the [official Supabase Self-Hosting with Docker guide](https://supabase.com/docs/guides/self-hosting/docker).
+Some steps may become outdated as Supabase evolves - refer to the official documentation for the most current information.

 ### What You'll Need

-* A server (EC2 or any Linux machine) with at least 8GB RAM
+* A server with at least 8GB RAM (EC2 with Ubuntu preferred, as this guide uses `apt` commands)
 * A domain name (like `supabase.yourdomain.com`)
 * Basic command line knowledge